Wilhelm2/ErrorDetectors/README.md

 2. **Network files:** Define modules as well as the simulation network which is composed of modules.
 Have the extension *.ned*.
 3. **Message files:** Define the messages used by nodes.
 Have the extension *.msg*.

-See [here](https://doc.omnetpp.org/omnetpp5/InstallGuide.pdf) how to install the version 5.6.1 of OMNeT++.

 # User guide

 This section firt explains how to install the required ressources to execute the project.
 Then it shows how to import the project in the OMNeT++ built-in IDE based on Eclipse.
 Finally, it describes how to execute the simulation on the terminal.

 ## OMNeT++ installation

-, the simulator on which the project is built
+The installation of the version 5.6.1 of OMNeT++ is explained [here](https://doc.omnetpp.org/omnetpp5/InstallGuide.pdf).
+Note that OMNeT++ is not (even though mostly) retrocompatible.
+Hence, some modifications might be required when using another version of OMNeT++.
+Thus you should carefully install the version 5.6.1.

 ## Import project in OMNeT++ IDE